DevCycleHQ/devcycle-docs/docs/sdk/features/custom-domains.md

 ## Setup Steps

 1. **Identifying a Hostname**
-- The first step involves **identifying** a hostname to use as the CNAME to DevCycle's endpoint.
+- The first step involves **identifying** a hostname to use as the CNAME for DevCycle's endpoint.
 Provide this to DevCycle upon requesting to enable this feature.
 The hostname should look something like this `https://api-alias.your-domain.com`.
     - If there is more than one service in use, each one will need a unique CNAME.
 This is also true for using DevCycle on multiple domains.
 Each domain needs its own CNAME.

 2. **DNS Validation**
-Once the setup is complete, two DNS record will be provided by DevCycle and you will need to add those records to your DNS provider (TXT validation records).
+Once the setup is complete, two DNS records will be provided by DevCycle and you will need to add those records to your DNS provider (TXT validation records).
 - The first DNS record will be a TXT verification record to ensure that you own the domain that you are asking DevCycle to use as a custom hostname.
 - The second DNS record will be a TXT verification record to ensure that you have permission to create an SSL certificate for said domain.
-This record will conflict with any existing A/AAAA or CNAME records on the hostname, and require them to be removed prior to adding the verification record.
+This record will conflict with any existing A/AAAA or CNAME records on the hostname and require them to be removed before adding the verification record.

 Once these records have been added, please let DevCycle know.